bigmlcom/python/docs/api_sketch.rst

 updated.
 If you want to change them, you'll need to create a new model with the new configuration.

-Any other modeling resource will also have its particular configuration arguments (described in their corresponding API documentation section).
+Any other modeling resource (like clusters, anomaly detectors, etc.) will also have its particular configuration arguments (described in their corresponding API documentation section).
 Again, to use a different configuration you'll need to create a new resource with it.